A New PayPal Phishing Email Scam Using Official Account Details Discovered

 If you look closely, you can see that the paragraph above the shipping address (as seen below) is spaced strangely, almost as if the paragraph is part of the address.

-This is because it is!
-The scammer used the first line of the address to add the information about the MacBook M4 Max, as well as the fake support phone number.
+This is because it is.
+The scammer used the first line of the address to add the information about the MacBook M4 Max order, as well as the fake support phone number they want you to contact.
 Then, they added that, along with the rest of the address to their PayPal account, and were sent a valid “Address Update” email.

 The scammer’s email address automatically forwards to a mailing list, which includes the email addresses of their potential targets, so the targets receive the email from PayPal, as shown in the chart below:

-Under normal circumstances, you’d see a header in a forwarded email, indicating that it’s been forwarded, however, since the email was forwarded to a mailing list, it doesn’t have the same “forwarded” header, making it seem as if it was sent directly from PayPal to the target.
+Under normal circumstances, you’d see a header in a forwarded email, indicating that it’s been forwarded, however, since the email was forwarded to a mailing list, it doesn’t have the same “forwarded” header message, making it seem as if it was sent directly from PayPal to the target.

 Once you know what to look for, the scam is pretty easy to spot.

-To avoid falling victim to this, or similar scams, we always suggest that if you receive an email from a company, and you’re unsure if it’s valid, either login to your account with that company, or contact them by going directly to their website.
+To avoid falling victim to this phishing attempt, or similar email-based phishing scams, we always suggest if you receive an email from a company, and you’re unsure if it’s valid, either log in to your account with that company or contact them by going directly to their website.
+Do not follow any links in the email.

-By contacting the company directly, and not using any contact information provided in the suspicious email, you are much more likely to contact the real company, who will give you more trustworthy information.
+By contacting the company directly, and not using any contact information provided in the suspicious email, you are much more likely to contact the real company, who will be able to give you all the necessary information and recommended next steps to take with the email.